IRS Debt Resolution & Representation Services

 How Does the IRS Choose Whom to Audit?

-The Internal Revenue Service (IRS) is the tax-collecting agency of the United States government.
-As part of its mandate, the IRS is tasked with enforcing the country’s tax laws, including auditing taxpayers to ensure they have complied with all applicable regulations.
-The IRS uses a variety of tools and techniques to select taxpayers for audit, including computer algorithms, random selection, and specific targeting based on various factors.
-In this essay, we will explore these methods and examine how the IRS chooses whom to audit.
+IRS Debt Resolution is closely connected to how the Internal Revenue Service (IRS) enforces U.S. tax laws and promotes taxpayer compliance.
+The Internal Revenue Service operates as the tax-collecting agency of the United States government.
+Under its mandate, the IRS enforces federal tax laws and audits taxpayers to confirm compliance with applicable regulations.
+To do this effectively, the agency applies several tools and techniques to select taxpayers for audit, including computer algorithms, random selection, and targeted reviews based on risk indicators.
+This discussion explores those methods and explains how the IRS decides whom to audit.

 Income level: